atet/godot/README.md

 ## 3. Godot

-There will be a couple configurations on Godot that only needs to be enabled once and a setting that must be done per project to ensure proper C# support.
+There will be a couple configurations in Godot that only needs to be enabled once and a setting that must be done **for each new project** to ensure proper C# support.

 ### Do This Once